carlos-molina/TECOmate/README.md

 # Installation
 This section provides only a summary of the installation.
-The installation procedure will be detailed in [TECOmateUserGuide_ver12Aug2018.pdf] (TECOmateUserGuide\_ver12Aug2018.pdf) file which is currently under preparation...
+The installation procedure will be detailed in [TECOmateUserGuide_ver12Aug2018.pdf](TECOmateUserGuide\_ver12Aug2018.pdf) file which is currently under preparation.

 # Contributors